CesMak/witches_ai/README.md

 	+ problem NAN: Check if loss is a number(self.losses) -> NO
 	+ problem NAN: Check if all network params are not NAN! -> No params are NAN

-* Read in the paper about the Loss:
+* Read the [paper](https://arxiv.org/pdf/1808.10442) about the Loss:
 	* (what is it here? why 3 numbers?)
 	* why at the beginning still number and then not anymore?

 * Check generateGUI.py to see how the network is used
 	* How parameters are read in etc.

 ## Classes
 See Folder: **PPO**